Second Democratic debate could come down to Biden vs. Sanders

 One dynamic to watch is how aggressively Harris goes after Biden.
 She has criticized him for, among other things, his support of the 1994 crime bill that opponents say opened the door to the mass incarceration of black men.

 But she is also considered a favorite for the vice presidential slot should Biden capture the nomination.
-She may instead address Buttigieg’s issues in order to weaken his candidacy.
+She may instead address Buttigieg’s issues.

 Both Miami debates are sponsored by NBC, MSNBC and Telemundo.
 NBC News personalities Savannah Guthrie, Lester Holt, Rachel Maddow, Chuck Todd and NBC and Telemundo anchor Jose Diaz-Balart will serve as moderators.

-Reporting by James Oliphant; Editing by Colleen Jenkins and Peter Cooney
+Reporting by James Oliphant; Editing by Colleen Jenkins, Peter Cooney and David Gregorio